NextJSTemplates/play-nextjs/README.md

 Play Next.js is a free and **Open-source SaaS starter kit and boilerplate, designed and built for SaaS startups**, apps, businesses, and more.
-With its premium design and essential collection of essential UI components and pages, it provides everything you need to kickstart a feature-rich SaaS website.
+With its premium design and essential UI components and pages, it provides everything you need to kickstart a feature-rich SaaS website.

 [![Play Next.js](https://github.com/NextJSTemplates/play-nextjs/blob/main/nextjs-play.png)](https://play.nextjstemplates.com)